Tempest (1958 film)

-La tempesta (internationally released as Tempest) is a 1958 Italian drama film directed by Alberto Lattuada.
-It is based on A History of Pugachev (1834) and the 1836 novel The Captain's Daughter, both by Alexander Pushkin.
-For this film Lattuada was awarded a David di Donatello for Best Director.
+Tempest (La tempesta) is a 1958 Italian drama film directed by Alberto Lattuada and starring Silvana Mangano, Van Heflin, Viveca Lindfors and Geoffrey Horne.

 Plot

 In the year 1770, in imperial Russia, a young lieutenant named Grinyov is caught drunk during a military inspection.
 As punishment, Empress Catherine II orders him to be reassigned to a remote part of the empire—the fortified village of Belogorsk.

 On his journey to this distant outpost, Grinyov encounters a man caught in a snowstorm and saves his life.
 Unbeknownst to him, this man is Yemelyan Pugachev, a Cossack who will soon lead a major rebellion against the Russian Empire.

 Upon arriving at the fortress, Grinyov is placed under the command of Captain Mironov, a kind and honorable officer.
 Mironov has a daughter named Masha, and Grinyov quickly falls in love with her.
 However, his affection for Masha leads to conflict with another officer at the post—Lieutenant Shvabrin—who is also in love with her.

 Meanwhile, the threat of the Cossack uprising, led by the very man Grinyov once saved, draws nearer.
 As events unfold, Grinyov is forced to navigate complex challenges involving loyalty, love, and survival during a time of political turmoil and rebellion.